-‘The Bachelorette’ Desiree Hartsock Wishes More Couples From The Franchise Came To Her For Advise
+‘The Bachelorette’ Desiree Hartsock Wishes More Couples From The Franchise Came To Her For Advice

 Desiree married Chris Siegfried in 2015 after they got engaged in The Bachelorette Season 9.
 The couple exchanged I do’s in a romantic Christian Ceremony in Palos Verdes, California, which was attended by 130 guests.
 Last month, the couple welcomed their first child, Asher Wrigley Siegfried.

 As for her advice to new Bachelor Arie Luyendyk Jr.?
-Desiree wants him to ask as much questions as he can.
-She explained that the reason why Bachelorettes usually end up with the right guy is because they’re not afraid to ask more serious questions.
+Desiree wants him to ask as many questions as he can.
+She explained that the reason why Bachelorettes usually end up with the right guy is that they’re not afraid to ask more serious questions.
 She pointed out that the male leads tend to veer away from serious topics often forgetting that they are on the show to in the hopes of meeting their future spouse.
 When you’re on the show, Desiree pointed out that it’s important to get your priorities right from the beginning.

 “I think with [the] show and in life, it can be very hard to decipher between love and lust.
 A lot of times, lust is disguised as love, so many times we make the mistake of going that route.
 I see it all the time on the show,” she added.